The worst passwords of 2018 are just as dumb as you'd expect

 It doesn't look like we're getting any smarter about our passwords.

-Software company SplashData released its annual list of the top 100 worst passwords on Thursday, and it includes some pretty obvious blunders.
-Coming in at #1 is "123456," and in second place is -- you guessed it -- "password."
+On Thursday, software company SplashData released its annual list of the Top 100 worst passwords, and it includes some pretty obvious blunders.
+Coming in at No. 1 is, you guessed it, "123456," and in second place is, yup, "password."
 This is the fifth year in a row these passwords have held the top two spots.

-"Sorry, Mr. President, but this is not fake news – using your name or any common name as a password is a dangerous decision," SplashData CEO Morgan Slain said in a release.
-"Hackers have great success using celebrity names, terms from pop culture and sports, and simple keyboard patterns to break into accounts online because they know so many people are using those easy-to-remember combinations."
+"Sorry, Mr. President, but this is not fake news -- using your name or any common name as a password is a dangerous decision," SplashData CEO Morgan Slain said in a release.
+"Hackers have great success using celebrity names, terms from pop culture and sports, and simple keyboard patterns to break into accounts online, because they know so many people are using those easy-to-remember combinations."

-SplashData evaluated more than 5 million leaked passwords, mostly from users in North America and Western Europe, when compiling the list.
-The company estimates around 10 percent of people have used at least one of the top 25 worst passwords, and about 3 percent have used "123456."
+To compile its list, SplashData evaluated more than 5 million leaked passwords, mostly from users in North America and Western Europe.
+The company estimates that about 10 percent of people have used at least one of the Top 25 worst passwords, and about 3 percent have used "123456."

-"It's a real head-scratcher that with all the risks known, and with so many highly publicized hacks such as Marriott and the National Republican Congressional Committee, that people continue putting themselves at such risk year-after-year," Slain said.
+"It's a real head-scratcher that with all the risks known, and with so many highly publicized hacks, such as Marriott and the National Republican Congressional Committee, that people continue putting themselves at such risk year after year," Slain said.

-Celebrities and government officials aren't immune to choosing terrible passwords, a Wednesday report from Dashlane revealed.
+Celebrities and government officials aren't immune to choosing terrible passwords, a Wednesday report from Dashlane made plain.
 The top offender on that list was Kanye West, who revealed at an October meeting with President Donald Trump that his iPhone passcode is "000000."

 Here are the 25 worst passwords of 2018, according to SplashData: